Dead Souls

-Title
+Modern editions of Dead Souls include what survives from Part Two, as reconstructed by editors from Gogol's notebooks.

+Although the novel ends in mid-sentence (like Sterne's Sentimental Journey), it is regarded by some as complete in the extant form.

+Characterization

 The original title, as shown on the illustration (cover page), was "The Wanderings of Chichikov, or Dead Souls.
 Poema", which contracted to merely "Dead Souls".
 In the Russian Empire, before the emancipation of the serfs in 1861, landowners had the right to own serfs to farm their land.
 Serfs were for most purposes considered the property of the landowner, who could buy, sell or mortgage them, as any other chattel.
 To count serfs (and people in general), the classifier "soul" was used: e.g., "six souls of serfs".
 The plot of the novel relies on "dead souls" (i.e., "dead serfs") which are still accounted for in property registers.
 On another level, the title refers to the "dead souls" of Gogol's characters, all of which represent different aspects of poshlost (a Russian noun rendered as "commonplace, vulgarity", moral and spiritual, with overtones of middle-class pretentiousness, fake significance and philistinism).

-It is also described as a picaresque novel, a literary genre virtually non-existent in Russian literature of the times.

-Background
+Dead Souls has been compared to Miguel Cervantes' Don Quixote and Charles Dickens' The Pickwick Papers.
+The plot for the novel was suggested by Gogol's friend Alexander Pushkin.

-Early 20th Century critics began to suggest the story contained elements that may have been inspired by Inferno of the Divine Comedy, but that idea has since diminished among scholars.
+Early 20th century critics began to suggest the story contained elements that may have been inspired by Inferno of the Divine Comedy, but that idea has since diminished among scholars.
 "Gogol reveals to his readers an encompassing picture of the ailing social system in Russia after the unsuccessful French invasion.
 As in many of Gogol's short stories, the social criticism of Dead Souls is communicated primarily through absurd and hilarious satire."
 Unlike the short stories, however, Dead Souls was meant to offer solutions rather than simply point out problems.
 This grander scheme was largely unrealized at Gogol's death; the work was never completed, and it is primarily the earlier, darker part of the novel that is remembered.

 In their studies of Gogol, Andrey Bely, D. S. Mirsky, Vladimir Nabokov, and other modernist critics rejected the commonly held view of Dead Souls as a reformist or satirical work.
 For instance, Nabokov regarded the plot of Dead Souls as unimportant and Gogol as a great writer whose works skirted the irrational and whose prose style combined superb descriptive power with a disregard for novelistic clichés.
 True, Chichikov displays a most extraordinary moral rot, but the whole idea of buying and selling dead souls is, to Nabokov, ridiculous on its face; therefore, the provincial setting of the novel is a most unsuitable backdrop for any of the progressive, reformist or Christian readings of the work.